Hans Niemann

 Hans Moke Niemann (born June 20, 2003) is an American chess grandmaster and Twitch streamer.
 He first entered the top 100 junior players list on March 1, 2019, and became a FIDE grandmaster on January 22, 2021.
 In July 2021, he won the World Open chess tournament in Philadelphia.
-He achieved a peak global ranking of No. 15 in October 2025.
+He achieved a peak global ranking of No. 12 in May 2026.

-In September 2022, Niemann became embroiled in a controversy after defeating reigning World Chess Champion Magnus Carlsen in the third round of the 2022 Sinquefield Cup.
-As a result, Carlsen withdrew from the tournament, which many interpreted as an accusation that Niemann had cheated during the match.
-Later, Carlsen directly accused Niemann of cheating and said that he would decline future pairings with him.
-In a later interview, Niemann admitted to cheating in online chess games when younger, but denied cheating in over-the-board games.
+Niemann was part of a cheating controversy in 2022 after defeating reigning World Chess Champion Magnus Carlsen in that year's Sinquefield Cup.
+Carlsen and Chess.com accused Niemann of cheating, leading to a $100 million defamation lawsuit that was ultimately settled out of court.
+Niemann returned to competitive chess in 2023 after reconciling with both parties.

-Niemann was removed from the Chess.com global championship and was also banned from playing on Chess.com in any way.
-Chess.com published a report noting over 100 games on the site in which Niemann had "likely cheated" according to an internal anti-cheating measure.
-In response, Niemann filed a $100 million defamation lawsuit against Carlsen, Chess.com, and fellow grandmaster Hikaru Nakamura.
-On June 27, 2023, a federal judge dismissed one of Niemann's claims.
-On August 28, 2023, Niemann, Carlsen, and Chess.com announced that they had reached an agreement over the matter, in which Niemann was fully reinstated on Chess.com and permitted to participate in future Chess.com events.
-Carlsen agreed to play him if they matched up, and all parties agreed not to pursue further legal action.

 Early life and education

 Niemann was born in San Francisco, California, and is of mixed Hawaiian and Danish ancestry.
 He moved to the Netherlands at the age of seven, where he attended a Leonardoschool for the gifted and started playing chess.
 He eventually returned to the United States, attending schools in Orinda, California, and Weston, Connecticut, before finally attending Columbia Grammar & Preparatory School in New York City for his junior and senior years of high school.
 He then became financially independent while working as a chess teacher to support himself.